isalevine/the-fire-mage-frontend/README.md

 ## Release Notes

-**UPDATE 9/8/2019:Changelog and notes on refactoring have been added!
+**UPDATE 9/8/2019: Changelog and notes on refactoring have been added!
 See CHANGELOG.MD and REFACTOR_NOTES.md for more information.**

 I do not consider this project finished!
 Even though it was a one-week assignment, I have been encouraged by  [Brian Pak](https://dev.to/bouhm)  to clean up and open source this engine.
 Here are my goals and next step related to that: